Ahtheerr/P5-Strikers-LINKDATA-Tools/README.md

-This is a pack of programs that I used for editing texts of Persona 5 Strikers LINKDATA.
+This is a pack of programs that I used to edit texts of Persona 5 Strikers LINKDATA.

 I didn't do any of the tools, most of them were made by Grok.
 (Yes, the X AI, I'm no programmer.)